 These are high-level instructions to cook any hearty vegetable stew recipe.

 Start stir-frying your choice of Allium family veggies (chopped onion, garlic, etc.) in a large pot, using some oil as a base.
 If cooking a Mediterranean stew, go for olive oil or a neutral oil like avocado oil.
 If going for an Asian stew, use coconut oil, peanut oil, or sesame oil.
 If going for a french stew, use vegan butter.

-If making a Mediterranean stew, you can deglaze with some red wine.
-This will rescue the flavor sticking on the bottom of your saucepan.
+If making a Mediterranean stew, you can deglaze it with some red wine.
+This will rescue the flavor sticking to the bottom of your saucepan.

-Add your hard chopped veggies, such as carrots, eggplants, potatoes.
+Add your hard-chopped veggies, such as carrots, eggplants, and potatoes.

 Add your previously soaked pulses, plus water or vegetable broth, bring to boil, at medium heat, and then simmer.
 We like using red lentils when making a quick stew because they require little soaking time.
 Go for kidney beans or cannellini white beans if you have more time.

 Season with spices and herbs.

 What can I use instead of beef in stew?